 PROSTATE ARTERY EMBOLIZATION

-Minimally invasive therapy for BPH (benign prostatic hyperplasia)
+Minimally invasive therapy for BPH (benign prostatic hyperplasia) and Lower urinary tract symptoms (LUTS).

 WHAT IS PROSTATE ARTERY EMBOLIZATION?